Adopting a New Dog for a Busy Family

 Do we have room for one more?

-Don’t just assume that you can make it work – you have to know it.
+Don’t just assume you can make it work – you must know it.

 Working long hours, spontaneous travel, and late nights… these things tend to go out the window with a new puppy.